ntd/aur-fedora-mingw/README.md

 * afm-mingw-w64-lua
 * afm-mingw-w64-lua-lgi

-These additional packages have been added while trying to cross compile gobject-introspection but they are no more used.
-The build script is fully functional though:

-* fedora-mingw-w64-gdbm
-* afm-mingw-w64-openssl
-* afm-mingw-w64-python2
-* afm-mingw-w64-pkg-config

 The `build-all` helper script can be used as a one-line solution to build all from scratch.
 It uses [yaourt](https://wiki.archlinux.org/index.php/Yaourt) for pulling it the required dependencies either from Archlinux community or from